 When your primary offering to customers is a somewhat nebulous service like “consulting,” it can be difficult to speak plainly, to show results, to convince others of your inherent value.
 But Deloitte – irrespective of its existing brand image and name recognition – uses LinkedIn as a tool for fleshing out its messaging and reinforcing what it brings to the table.

 By scanning the company’s LinkedIn content, you immediately get the idea that it is abreast of business trends, has predictions for the future and employs experts who have something to offer customers of all stripes.
-Moreover, because senior executives and decision-makers prefer quick, visual content, Deloitte formats its posts to cater specifically to this audience.
+Moreover, because senior executives and decision-makers prefer quick, visual and video content, Deloitte formats its posts to cater specifically to its target audience.

-Even if the initial goal of a user is networking, information-gathering or engaging with content, the underlying motive is to advance professional and organizational objectives, either now or at some point in the future.
+Even if the initial goal of a user is networking, information-gathering or engaging with content, the underlying motive is to advance professional and digital marketing objectives, either now or at some point in the future.